Definition of Overdraft

 The negative balance in the bank account will likely result in one of the following actions by the bank:

 - The checks being presented are returned to the endorser/payee marked insufficient funds or not sufficient funds (NSF).
 This is done so that the account balance will not have a negative balance.
 This will also result in bank fees for the company and the endorser/payee.
 It also signals to the endorser/payee that the company has a cash flow problem.

 - The checks being presented are not returned to the endorser/payee.
 There will also be a bank fee for the customer unless there is an overdraft protection agreement.

-Many companies write checks for more than the amount on deposit in their checking accounts but may not experience a bank overdraft.
-The reason is the time delay between writing checks and having them clear the checking account on which they are drawn.
-Taking advantage of this time delay and not having an overdraft is referred to as playing the float.
+Many companies write checks for more than the amount on deposit in their checking accounts, but the checks do not cause a bank overdraft.
+The reason is the delay between the time when the checks are written and the time the checks are presented for payment at the bank.
+Taking advantage of this time delay, but not overdrawing the bank account balance is referred to as playing the float.

 Example of Overdraft